seattle-javascript-401d7/rest_api/aliforman/README.md

 ##Instructions
 1. Open your command line and type [mongod] to open MongoDB.
-2. Open a separate commamnd line and type [node app.js] to start the server 3000.
+2. Open a separate command line and type [node app.js] to start the server 3000.
-3. Type [mocha] and it shoud pass 8 tests, 4 for GET, POST, PUT and DELETE methods for each droids and jawas.
+3. Type [mocha] and it should pass 8 tests, 4 for GET, POST, PUT and DELETE methods for each droids and jawas.
 4. Gulp may be executed as indicated below. [gulp, gulp lint:test, gulp lint:nontest, gulp mocha:test].
 5. Open another separate command line to manage your methods - POST, GET, PUT, PATCH and DELETE with the below pre-typed POST samples of both Droids and Jawas resources.